 Martin is Co-Founder and Director of the Institute of Orthopaedic Manual Therapy (IOMT).
 He graduated in 1982 from the Physical Therapy College in Berlin, Germany, and after graduation, returned to Norway to attend the National Norwegian Fellowship Program.
 He trained extensively with Olaf Evjenth and Freddy Kaltenborn, the developers of the Kaltenborn/Evjenth Orthopaedic Manual Therapy System.
 Martin completed the Fellowship Program and obtained his OMT certification in 1989, moving shortly thereafter to the United States.

-With a passion for education and teaching, Martin founded and opened the IOMT in Woburn, Massachusetts in 1991.
-In conjunction with Orthopaedics Plus and Winchester Hospital, Martin has been leading and teaching at the IOMT for 23 years.
-There have been many changes throughout the years, but bridging the gap between academics and clinical care has always been of utmost importance, and just this year, additional changes in healthcare prompted a move to a new host organization for IOMT.
+With a passion for education and teaching, Martin founded and opened the IOMT in Woburn, Massachusetts.
+In conjunction with Orthopaedics Plus and Winchester Hospital, Martin has been leading and teaching at the IOMT since 1991.
+There have been many changes throughout the years, but bridging the gap between academics and clinical care has always been of utmost importance.
 In 2016, IOMT joined the ProEx Physical Therapy organization where he also serves as their Co-Director of Clinical Education.
 Martin now operates IOMT out of the ProEx Woburn, MA location and utilizes the ProEx network for clinical sites for supervised patient care.

 Eric serves as adjunct faculty for IOMT.
 He is a graduate of IOMT Level II, Class of 2001.
 In addition to IOMT, Eric is on the Faculty of the Boston University Orthopedic Manual Physical Therapy Fellowship.
 Eric also serves as the Co-Director of Clinical Education for ProEx Physical Therapy.
 Eric currently treats patients in the ProEx Farmington, CT location.